Saint-Alexis, Quebec

 Saint-Alexis (/fr/) is a municipality located in Quebec's Lanaudière region, part of the Montcalm Regional County Municipality, Canada.
 It was formed by the amalgamation on December 19, 2012, of the former village municipality and the former parish municipality of the same name.
 Saint-Alexis is generally considered one of the four municipalities of Nouvelle-Acadie.

 The name "Saint-Alexis" commemorates Canon Alexis-Frédéric Truteau (1808-1872).
 The latter was ordained in 1830 and occupied the post of Chancellor of the Bishop of Montreal, Mgr Ignace Bourget, during the creation of the canonical erection of the parish, in 1851.
 Truteau became famous during the “Guibord case”, when he refused Christian burial to Joseph Guibord following a Roman decree obtained by the bishop condemning the Canadian Institute.

 History

-The parish of Saint-Alexis was created on July 1, 1855, after the dissolution of the county of Leinster (witch covered the territory approximately equivalent to the RCMs of Montcalm, Les Moulins and L'Assomption) in the highlands of the plain of Saint -Laurent, about twenty kilometres north of Saint-Roch-de-l'Achigan, in the Lanaudière region.
+The parish of Saint-Alexis was created on July 1, 1855, after the dissolution of the county of Leinster (which covered the territory approximately equivalent to the RCMs of Montcalm, Les Moulins and L'Assomption) in the highlands of the plain of Saint-Laurent, about twenty kilometres north of Saint-Roch-de-l'Achigan, in the Lanaudière region.

 The chosen name, Saint-Alexis, also attributed to the post office established in 1855, which took the name of "Saint-Alexis-de-Montcalm" in 1876, pays homage to Canon Alexis-Frédéric Truteau (1808-1872).